Hope Lange: Career

 Lange began working in television in the 1950s with appearances on Kraft Television Theatre.
 She was seen by a Hollywood producer and contracted to 20th Century Fox.
 She came to prominence in her first film role in Bus Stop with Marilyn Monroe and Don Murray, whom she married on April 14, 1956.
 Murray later said that Monroe grew jealous of another blonde being hired for the movie and asked the producers to dye Lange's blonde hair light brown.

 After favorable reviews, Lange landed a major role in the then-risqué 1957 film Peyton Place.
 Her strong performance earned her a nomination for a Golden Globe Award and another for the Academy Award for Best Supporting Actress.
-She subsequently became well-known for such supporting ingénue roles, and said that the resulting typecasting shortened her movie career.
+She subsequently became well known for such supporting ingénue roles, and said that the resulting typecasting shortened her movie career.

 She went on to appear in Nicholas Ray's film The True Story of Jesse James (1957) as James' wife, opposite Robert Wagner; and in The Young Lions with Montgomery Clift.
 She starred as the wife of Jeffrey Hunter's character in Anton Myrer's wartime drama In Love and War (1958).
 These roles led to her earning top billing in The Best of Everything (1959), with Suzy Parker and Joan Crawford.

-Lange appeared as Elvis Presley's older psychologist love interest in Wild in the Country (1961), despite being only 13 months Elvis' senior.
-She then appeared in Frank Capra's final movie, Pocketful of Miracles, with Glenn Ford.
-The next year, she appeared with Ford again in the romantic comedy Love Is a Ball.
+Lange appeared as Elvis Presley's older psychologist love interest in Wild in the Country (1961), despite being only 13 months Elvis's senior.
+She then appeared in Frank Capra's final movie, Pocketful of Miracles, with Glenn Ford (for whom she had left her husband, fellow actor Don Murray).
+The next year, she co-starred with Ford again, in the romantic comedy Love Is a Ball.

 Lange returned to television for a 1966 role on the series The Fugitive (1963).
 She starred from 1968 to 1970 on the television series, The Ghost & Mrs. Muir for which she earned two Emmy Awards. and a Golden Globe Award nomination.
 This success was followed by three seasons on The New Dick Van Dyke Show as Dick Van Dyke's wife, Jenny Preston, from 1971 to 1974, after which she declined to return for a fourth season of the show.
 She also appeared in twelve television movies, one being Crowhaven Farm where she played the role of a witch.
 In 1977, she returned to the Broadway stage where her acting career had originally begun.
 She also played the murdered wife of Charles Bronson's vigilante character in Death Wish (1974).
 In 1985, she appeared in A Nightmare on Elm Street 2: Freddy's Revenge, and in 1986, she took a role as Laura Dern's mother in David Lynch's Blue Velvet.
 She took a Broadway role in Same Time, Next Year and then made appearances in the television movie based on Danielle Steel's Message from Nam and in Clear and Present Danger (1994).

 Lange made appearances in the Maine town in which Peyton Place had been filmed during the film's 40th anniversary celebrations in 1998.